True potato seed information and growing instructions |

 Andean Tetraploids

 Similar to our Wide Tetraploid Mix, but without any modern potatoes mixed in.
+This mix includes accessions from Argentina, Bolivia, Colombia, Ecuador, Peru, and Venezuela.
 This includes additional Andean accessions for which I didn’t have enough seed to include in the wide mix or that were lower performers.
+Many will be short day tuberizers, as this is the normal case for Andean potatoes.

 Best Colored Flesh Diploids

 I mix seeds from 5 to 10 accessions with the best flesh colors that I have at the time you order.
 These will be the most intense blues, reds, and yellows I have found, often in combination.
-I don’t consider any other traits, so these may have smaller tubers, lower yields, and late or short day production, but the flesh colors will be spectacular.
+I don’t consider any other traits, so these may have smaller tubers, lower yields, and late or short day production, but many will have intense yellow, red, or blue flesh.

 Blue and Red Tetraploids

-A mix of andigena type tetraploids that have produced progeny with rare blue and red skin combinations (usually blue skin with red eyes).
+A mix of andigena type tetraploids that have produced progeny with uncommon blue and red skin combinations (usually blue skin with red eyes).

 Bolivian Diploids